-Legal Separation Services in Franklin & Williamson County
+Legal Separation in Tennessee

 The state of Tennessee offers different options for couples deciding how to legally cope with a troubled marriage.
 One of those options is a legal separation.

 Legal separation is much more than just one party deciding to move into an apartment until things can be worked out.
 Even though separation is considerably less drastic than a divorce, the legal issues that must be worked through are quite similar.

 Financial support and property issues will have to be worked out.
 If you live in a nice house with a substantial income, the person moving out may expect a level of cash flow that will enable them to enjoy a comparable standard of living.
 They will want the separation agreement to ensure them the means to do that.

 Alternatively, you may choose to stay living under the same roof.
 In this case, the separation process will need to address finances, and the spouses will essentially be treated as roommates.
 This path might be chosen by a couple when they feel it’s necessary to protect their financial interests in the event the marriage doesn’t get better; it will allow them the physical space to essentially live separate lives under the same roof.